system76/tech-docs/src/models/meer6/repairs.md

 ## Replacing the fan:

-The cooling fan can be removed to clean dust out of the cooling system or to access the CPU heatsink to replace the CPU thermal paste.
+The cooling fan can be removed to clean dust out of the cooling system or to access the CPU heatsink when replacing the thermal paste.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 25 minutes